What Are Your Self-Defense Rights in Canada? Exploring what the law says.

 The Bottom Line

-The best position to be in legally is the same as the best position to be in physically — you did what any reasonable person in your situation would have done, you stopped when the threat stopped, and you got yourself to safety.
+The best position to be in legally is the same as the best position to be in physically: you did what any reasonable person in your situation would have done, you stopped when the threat stopped, and you got yourself to safety.
+If you can articulate that, you’re good.

 And if you do have to use your rights — if something happens and you find yourself having to decide whether to report it — that's a whole other conversation.
 One that deserves its own space.
-This post on why women don't report breaks down the real barriers honestly, because knowing your legal rights and feeling safe enough to use them are two very different things.
+This post on why women don't report breaks down some of the barriers, because knowing your legal rights and feeling safe enough to use them are also two very different things.

 This post is for educational purposes only and does not constitute legal advice.
 If you have specific questions about a situation, consult a lawyer.